 Tea tree oil is a popular home remedy for acne.
 It is an essential oil that is diluted and applied topically to acne lesions.

 How is tea tree oil believed to work?
 Tea tree oil contains a constituent called terpinen-4-ol that's thought to be responsible for most of tea tree oil's anti-bacterial activity.
 Because tea tree oil can kill bacteria, applying topical tea tree oil to acne lesions is believed to kill Propionibacterium acnes, the skin-dwelling bacteria involved in acne.
-Read more about tea tree oil and acne: Tea Tree Oil for Acne and learn more about Tea Tree Oil.

 2) Low Glycemic Load Diet

 A dietary factor that has been linked with acne is foods with a high glyemic load, such as sweetened fruit juice, sugary beverages, candy, white rice or pasta, french fries, baked potatoes, low-fiber cereals, macaroni and cheese, pizza, and raisins and dates.
 High glycemic load foods affect levels of the hormones insulin and insulin-like growth factor-1, which increases the production of androgen hormones and may stimulate the development of acne.

 Instead of high-glycemic load foods, choose lower-glycemic foods such as beans, fruits and vegetables, high-fiber cereals, nuts, and whole grain breads.
 Some people may have a sensitivity to gluten or wheat, in which case gluten-free or wheat-free foods should be substituted.